 What Happens When You Give a Narcissist the Silent Treatment?

-First, ask yourself why you are using their tool set of emotional abuse?
-Are you trying to hurt the narcissist or are you hoping they’ll come back to apologize?
+First, ask yourself why you are using their toolset of emotional abuse?
+Are you trying to hurt the narcissist or hope they’ll come back to apologize?
 If it’s the former, their hurt will be short-lived.

 They’ll almost immediately fall back on ego-defense mechanisms, perhaps by lashing out and manipulating your mutual friends, painting you as the aggressor.